Rucchao/Rucchao.github.io/index.md

 - Lu, Jiaheng, Zhen Hua Liu, Pengfei Xu, and **Chao Zhang**.
 "UDBMS: road to unification for multi-model data management."
 In ER, 2018.
 [[Open access]](https://helda.helsinki.fi//bitstream/handle/10138/307202/UDBMS.pdf?sequence=1), [Vision paper]

-#### News

-[2020.8.26] We will give a new tutorial for IEEE Big Data 2020!
-The title is "Big Data System Benchmarking: State of the Art, Current Practices, and Open Challenges".

-[2020.6.27] I will be one of the presenters for CIKM 2020 tutorial entitled "Multi-Model Data Query Languages and Processing Paradigms" [[More Details]](https://www.helsinki.fi/en/node/93817).

-[2020.5.9]  Our paper entitled 'Selectivity Estimation for Relation-Tree Joins' has been accepted in SSDBM 2020.
-Cheers!

-[2019.11.19]  Our journal paper 'Holistic Evaluation in Multi-Model Databases Benchmarking' has been accepted in Distributed and Parallel Databases (DPD).
-Cheers!

-[2019.09.12] We have released our first version of Unibench at [Github](https://github.com/HY-UDBMS/UniBench), try it out if you are interested in multi-model benchmarking!

 #### Academic Services